 History of Nurses for Single Payer

 In March 2011, we rallied at the state capitol for the state single payer bill.
 Dana, clearly identifying herself as an RN, was one of the featured speakers.
 We carried signs identifying ourselves as nurses.
-NFSP continued to be active for several years, with house parties hosted by Kathy Birch and Todd Karakashian, and several activities at schools of nursing.
+NFSP continued to be active with house parties hosted by Kathy Birch and Todd Karakashian, and several activities at schools of nursing.
 Our goal was to educate and inform nurses about the single payer movement before HCAO’s newsletters and website largely supplanted that need.
 Nurses joined us, or our email list, by word of mouth.
-We have been a presence at every statewide rally and lobby day for single payer since 2011, and NFSP members, with Big Nurse and our banner, have participated in other public events in the Portland area, as well as tabling at nursing conferences.
+We have been a presence at every statewide rally and lobby day for single payer since 2011.
+NFSP members, with Big Nurse and our banner, have participated in other public events in the Portland area, as well as tabling at nursing conferences.

-Nurses for Single Payer – Part II
+Nurses for Single Payer – The Story Continues

 In 2015, Chris Tanner retired and was looking for something to do.
-Dr. Tanner is Professor Emeritus at Oregon Health & Science University School of Nursing where she served on faculty for nearly 35 years.
+Dr. Tanner was the Professor Emeritus at Oregon Health & Science University School of Nursing where she served on faculty for nearly 35 years.
 At OHSU, she served as Director of Research Development and Utilization, Associate Dean for the Undergraduate Programs, and Interim Dean.
 She taught in the baccalaureate, masters and doctoral programs and was the recipient of many teaching awards.
 From 2001-2010, Dr. Tanner was one of the principal leads in the development of the Oregon Consortium for Nursing Education.
 In that role, she traveled to nursing schools around the state and worked with deans and faculty, getting to know them well.
-When Chris mentioned her interest in HCAO, I thought hard about a meaningful role for her, and I took her to coffee with Sam Metz.
+When Chris mentioned her interest in HCAO, Nancy Sullivan thought hard about a meaningful role for her, and took her to coffee with Dr. Sam Metz.
 Sam proposed that Chris use her experience, skills, and contacts around Oregon to recruit nursing educators and leaders as advocates, engaging them with an educational presentation about universal, publicly funded health care.

 It made sense on several fronts: